NNNIIndia/3D-Printing-Services/README.md

 **Delivery Time**
 - Printing normally takes a few hours give or take, depending on the size of the part, but mostly done on the same day
-- Orders posted in the evening (all-India) or sent immediately through Lynk/Porter (Chennai only).
+- Orders posted in the evening (all-India) or sent immediately through Lynk/Porter (Chennai only)

 **Payment**
-- PayTM preferred, I will start working on the order *after* payment.
+- PayTM preferred, I will start working on the order *after* payment

 **Contact**
 - Discord: NNNI#6070